mightylorenzo/FXFEL/README.md

 ```
 and an .html file will be opened in your browser containing the plots.
 Note the tabs at the top which allow you to view different types of plots.

+There are some Jupyter Notebooks in the `notebooks` directory, which include examples of use of the API. `Default Plots.ipynb` contains simple instructions for generating the default set of plots in an `.html` file - the example script `plots.py` mentioned above basically accumulates those commands into one script. `Particle Distribution Visualization.ipynb` contains a more in-depth usage and customization of plots and calculations.
+Before using the example notebooks, install the package as shown below.

 ## To Install

 We recommend using Anaconda, upon which this software has been tested and used.
 Anaconda will also allow the use of the Jupyter Notebook examples in the `notebooks` directory.
 Grab this source code by cloning the repo or downloading a zip file of the source.
 To clone, do